Skip to main content

 Typical signs of fraud in the bitcoin environment

-Updated over a week ago
+Updated over 7 months ago

 The digital age has not only brought innovation and convenience but also attracted scammers who try to profit from inexperienced investors.
 To help you safely navigate the Bitcoin environment, we've put together a few points on how to spot fraudulent activity.

 If you are ever unsure or think you might be exposed to a scam, don't hesitate to contact our support directly via chat in the app.
+Additionally, report any suspicious behavior immediately to help 21bitcoin address fraudulent activities and protect other users.

 Typical Signs of Fraud